pollenium/bramble/Readme.md

 1. Whisper
 2. BitMessage

 Both these gossip networks are fundamentally very similar in  design.
-Pollenium, also, does not fundamentally differ from the design of these current application agnostic gossip networks.
+Bramble, also, does not fundamentally differ from the design of these current application agnostic gossip networks.

-The following three design decisions are shared between Whisper, BitMessage, and Pollenium:
+The following three design decisions are shared between Whisper, BitMessage, and Bramble:

 1. Hashcash for spam prevention
 2. XOR based peer rankings

- Rather than make any fundamental design changes, Pollenium makes an important implementation change.
+ Rather than make any fundamental design changes, Bramble makes an important implementation change.
 Both Whisper and BitMessage use TCP/IP for networking and message propogation.
-Pollenium uses WebRTC in order to solve the "Alpha vs Beta Peer Problem".
+Bramble uses WebRTC in order to solve the "Alpha vs Beta Peer Problem".

 ## The Alpha vs Beta Peer Problem